 Also – don’t set people up for failure.
 Make sure the system is simple enough that people can succeed.

 Once you have that culture of discipline, and Dynamics NAV inventory control (now Business Central inventory management) is effective and correct, then it might make sense to start looking at Barcode Warehouse Management if that will make sense.
-Even this technology can have it's challenges.
-Read our blog "4 Barcode Warehouse Management Mistakes" for more information on this important subject.
+Even this technology can have its challenges.

 Your inventory is the core of your business.
 All your management and team members need to take it very seriously.
 Follow best practices that we have laid out here, and you will be on the road to better inventory control.
 These are necessary for managing inventory and guaranteeing it is accurate.